 Sometimes ideas can be better expressed when laid out visually.
 This is often the case with UI design and it’s what makes the wireframing/prototyping stage of design so important.

 Progress bars can indicate certain things based on how they’re used.
-For example this checkout page design created by Brendan Falkowski is a unique yet brilliant idea.
+For example, the checkout page design (below) created by Brendan Falkowski is a unique yet brilliant idea.

 It follows a vertical design pattern guiding the user through each stage of the checkout.
 Once information is added this becomes part of the progress timeline.